robotframework/robotframework/atest/README.txt

 the startup script used to run the test cases (e.g. 'jybot-log.html').
 The directory also contains time-stampped folders for other test outputs.

 Test Data
 ---------

-The test data is divided to two, test data part ('testdata' folder') and running part ('robot' folder).
+The test data is divided to two, test data part ('testdata' folder) and running part ('robot' folder).
 Test data side contains test cases for different features.
 Running side contains the actual acceptance test cases that run the test cases on the test data side and verify their results.